pjkarlik/Hacker/README.md

 # HACKER

-Experimental React Website and Portfolio - This is a work in progress as I build out and test webpack / react / redux and other technologies. pjkarlik@gmail.com
+Experimental React Website - This is a work in progress..

 ## Run the example